 This UM designed program offers students the opportunity to complete classes which may be counted towards the Latin American Studies minor while studying in Buenos Aires and Santiago.

 The *LAS minor requirements are as follows:

-1. Complete 15 credits (5 classes) from the following list of approved classes:
+1. Complete 15 credits (5 classes) from a list of approved classes.

 *These requirements are subject to change and should be confirmed directly with the LAS department.